magento/devdocs/guides/v2.0/ext-best-practices/admin-ui-ux/ext-best-practices_admin_FAQ.md

 layout: default
 group: ext-best-practices
 subgroup: Best Practice Categories
-title: Admin UI and UX FAQ
+title: Admin UI FAQ
-menu_title: Admin UI/UX FAQ
+menu_title: Admin UI FAQ
 menu_order: 1
 github_link: ext-best-practices/admin-ui-ux/ext-best-practices_admin_FAQ.md
 ---
 ##{{page.menu_title}}
 {:.no_toc}

-This FAQ provides Best Practices for creating extensions that integrate cleanly into the Admin panel UI.
+This page is a compilation of frequently asked questions by the Magento Community about extensions integrating with the Admin.

-How to display extensions in the Admin is a great place for using Best Practices; what extension developers choose to do (or not do) when integrating their extensions has a big impact on the look-n-feel of the Admin UI.
+How to display extensions in the Admin is a great place for using Best Practices; what extension developers choose to do (or not do) when integrating their extensions has a big impact on the look-n-feel of the Admin.

 ### Frequently Asked Questions
 {:.no_toc}